you-play/YouPlay/CONTRIBUTING.md

 When submitting a Pull Request:

-1. Ensure your branch is up to date with `dev`: `git pull origin dev`
+1. Ensure your branch is up to date with `develop`: `git pull origin develop`
-2. Rebase your branch if necessary to incorporate the latest changes: `git rebase dev`
+2. Rebase your branch if necessary to incorporate the latest changes: `git rebase develop`
-3. Submit your Pull Request targeting the `dev` branch
+3. Submit your Pull Request targeting the `develop` branch
 4. Provide a clear description of the changes made and any relevant information for reviewers

 To learn more about Git, check out [Learn Git Branching](https://learngitbranching.js.org/).